Thank you for contacting me about private sector involvement in the NHS.

-I fully believe in our NHS and its values.
-The Government shares those values which is why it has guaranteed that the NHS will always provide healthcare free at the point of delivery, regardless of ability to pay.
+I fully believe in our NHS and its values, which is why I welcome the fact that the Government have guaranteed that the NHS will always provide healthcare free at the point of delivery, regardless of ability to pay.
 While private providers do play a small role in improving the provision of health care, let me be abundantly clear: the Government will never privatise the NHS.
-In the financial year 2017/2018, spending on private providers by NHS England amounted to 7.3% of total NHS spending.

 The Government is clear that competition in the NHS should act as a means to an end in improving services for patients, never as an end in itself.
 It should be judged on its results not on whether it conforms to some dogma.

 I hope this clarifies the issue and provides reassurance for those concerned by unfounded allegations that the NHS is for sale.